-This Easy Jamaican Jerk Chicken is a friendly version of the famous Jamaican chicken.
+This quick and easy Jamaican jerk chicken recipe is a friendly version of the famous Jamaican chicken.
 Let me show you how to enjoy this spicy, tasty dish.

 This post is sponsored by Mizkan®